September 21 @ 10:00 am - September 22 @ 5:00 pmFree

 On going demonstrations will include traditional woodworking with traditional tools, weaving, spinning, dyeing, broom making, stone carving, and print making.
 Visitors will have the opportunity to try their own hand at some of the crafts and an activity table will encourage young people to create.

 A music stage will provide further entertainment with blue grass and gospel music.
 Local cloggers will demonstrate the energy and fancy footwork that goes into the mountain dance tradition.
+In addition, delicious southern eats will be available for purchase.
 The Blue Ridge Parkway’s Folk Art Center is the ideal place for Heritage Weekend!
 There is free parking and a grassy area for picnics and relaxation.
 Spend an early autumn weekend in WNC honoring and learning about the crafts of yesteryear.